-IF YES: During the past two years, have you seen a doctor or other health care professional for atrial fibrillation?
+IF YES: During the past two years, have you seen a doctor or other health care professional for chronic obstructive pulmonary disease?

 >nn3g< Has a doctor or health professional ever told you that you had hypertension or high blood pressure?
-YES1 NO0 DON'T KNOWd REFUSEDr IF YES: During the past two years, have you seen a doctor or other health care professional for hypertension or high blood pressure? >nn3h< Has a doctor or health professional ever told you that you had hypertension or high cholesterol?
-YES1 NO0 DON'T KNOWd REFUSEDr IF YES: During the past two years, have you seen a doctor or other health care professional for high cholesterol? >nn4a< Has a doctor or health professional ever told you that you had hardening of the arteries, also called atherosclerosis or arteriosclerosis?
-YES1 NO0 DON'T KNOWd REFUSEDr IF VFC.
-During the past two years, have you each a dector or other health care

-IF YES: During the past two years, have you seen a doctor or other health care professional for hardening of the arteries, also called atherosclerosis or arteriosclerosis?
-[GO TO nn4d]
+YES1 NO0 DON'T KNOWd REFUSEDr IF YES: During the past two years, have you seen a doctor or other health care professional for hypertension or high blood pressure? >nn3i< Has a doctor or health professional ever told you that you had coronary heart disease (INCLUDES ANGINA, ATRIAL FIBRILLATION, CONGESTIVE HEART FAILURE, BYPASS SURGERY, ANGIOPLASTY, HEART DISEASE, MI)?
+YES1 NO0 DON'T KNOWd REFUSEDr IF YES: During the past two years, have you seen a doctor or other health care professional for coronary heart disease? >nn5c< Has a doctor or health professional ever told you that you had skin cancer?
+YES1 NO0 DON'T KNOWd REFUSEDr IF YES: During the past two years, have you seen a doctor or other health care professional for skin cancer? >nn5h< Has a doctor or health professional ever told you that you had cancer other than skin cancer?
+YES1 NO0 DON'T KNOWd REFUSEDr IF YES: During the past two years, have you seen a doctor or other health care professional for that cancer?